 Connecting communities and culture

 Fair-Trade is an important aspect of our work because we are helping individuals and groups to start their own businesses, making African arts and crafts, and get a fair price for them.
-We are associated to Love Zimbabwe Fair Trade, which is a community interest company that sells the goods in the UK.
-Their products can be bought online through their etsy page.
+We are associated to Love Zimbabwe Fair Trade, which is a Community Interest Company (CIC) that sells the goods in the UK.
+Their products can be bought online through their Etsy page.
 Click here to view it.

 Click here to hear a new single called ‘When I get to Zimbabwe’ by Al Lewis, featuring Zim Voices.
 Two of our Trustees, Martha Musonza Holman and Angeline Tshiyane are part of the singing group ‘Zim Voices’.